 Childcare facilities are a crucial part of our society.
-They’re places of retreat for parents, where they can seek help, guidance, or just find some time to talk to an adult.
-Places where children can grow cognitively, physically, and emotionally.
+They are places of retreat for parents, where they can seek help, guidance, or just find some time to talk to an adult.
+They are places where children can grow cognitively, physically, and emotionally.
 These are hubs; places that communities come to rely on.

-In my experience, and from speaking to many who lead church run toddler groups, the vast majority of them have little-to-no faith based content.
-Four months ago this was certainly the case for the toddler group I ran, and we were seeing little fruit.
+In my experience, and from speaking to many who lead church-run toddler groups, the vast majority of them have little to no faith based content.
+Some four months ago, this was certainly the case for the toddler group I ran at our church, and we were seeing little fruit.
 We’d find ourselves comforting one another with empty comments about building relationships and being reliable and loving.
-Yes these are crucial, we have to communicate love, be relational and welcoming, but all in the name of disciple making.
+Yes, these are crucial – we have to communicate love, be relational and welcoming, but all in the name of disciple-making.
 All followers of Christ are called to ‘go and make disciples.’

-Our team reflected together on our reluctance to introduce more Christian content, and found the underlying reason was fear.
-Fear that we might lose people who didn’t want to hear it, fear that we might offend some of the many Muslim and Hindu attenders.
+Our team reflected together on our reluctance to introduce more Christian content, and found the underlying reason was fear!
+Fear that we might lose people who didn’t want to hear it, fear that we might offend attendees from other religious backgrounds.
 Fear that it would destroy the relationships we’d built up over the years.
-Fear!
-However when we are filled with the love of Christ fear is not a reason, it’s an excuse!
-We had to remind ourselves that ‘perfect love drives out fear’ (1 John 4:18).
+FEAR!
+However, when we are filled with the love of Christ fear is not a reason, it’s an excuse!
+‘Perfect love drives out fear.’
+1 John 4:18.